travis-ci/docs-travis-ci-com/user/osx-ci-environment.md

 ### What This Guide Covers

-This guide explain what packages, tools and settings are available in the Travis CI environment (often referred to as "CI environment") as well as how virtual machines that travis-ci.org workers use are upgraded and deployed.
-The latter explains how soon you should expect new versions of
+This guide explains what packages, tools and settings are available in the Travis OS X CI environment (often referred to as the “CI environment”).
-Ruby, PHP, Node.js and so on to be provided.

 ## Overview

 Travis CI runs builds in virtual machines that are snapshotted before each build and rolled back at the end of it.
 This offers a number of benefits:

 * Host OS is not affected by test suites
 * No state persists between runs
 * Passwordless sudo is available (so you can install dependencies using apt and so on)
 * It is possible for test suites to create databases, add RabbitMQ vhosts/users and so on

 The environment available to test suites is known as the *Travis CI environment*.

 ## CI environment OS

-travis-ci.org uses OS X 10.8.5
+Travis CI uses OS X 10.9.2.

 ## Environment common to all VM images

 ### Homebrew

 Homebrew is installed and updated every time the VMs are updated.
 It is recommended that you run `brew update` before installing anything with Homebrew.

 ### Compilers & Build toolchain

-GCC 4.2.1, Clang 4.1, make, autotools.
+* GCC 4.2.1
+* Apple LLVM 5.1
+* GNU Make
+* Autotools

 ### Networking tools

+* Curl
+* wget
+* OpenSSL
-curl, wget, OpenSSL, rsync
+* rsync

 ### Xcode

-Xcode 5.0.2 is installed with the iOS 5.0, 5.1, 6.0, 6.1 and 7.0 simulators.
-Command Line Tools are installed as well.
+Xcode 5.1.1 is installed with the iOS 6.1, 7.0 and 7.1 simulators and SDKs.
+Command Line Tools are also installed.

 ### Runtimes

-Every worker has at least one version of

-* Ruby
-* Java
-* Python

-to accommodate projects that may need one of those runtimes during the build.
+Every worker has at least one version of Ruby, Java and Python to accommodate projects that may need one of those runtimes during the build.

 ### Environment variables